WiiDemBears/wdb-site/README.md

 ## Implementation for Future Deployments

-In future releases, we hope to implement categories of friends.
+In future releases, we will implement categories of friends.
 This will allow you to invite your food squad in one tap, without going through your list of gaming friends.

-We also hope to eventually move to React.js and Redux, as this will allow for a better overall UI experience compared to barebones Bootstrap CSS with HTML templating.
+Eventually we will move to React.js and Redux, as this will allow for a better overall UI experience compared to barebones CSS with HTML templating.